James Dewar: Early life

 James Dewar was born in Kincardine, Perthshire (now in Fife) in 1842, the youngest of six boys of Ann Dewar and Thomas Dewar, a vintner.
-He was educated at Kincardine Parish School and then Dollar Academy.
-His parents died when he was 15.
+He was educated at Kincardine Parish School and then Dollar Academy, and his parents died when he was 15.
 He attended the University of Edinburgh where he studied chemistry under Lyon Playfair (later Baron Playfair), becoming Playfair's personal assistant.
-Dewar also studied under August Kekulé at Ghent.
+Later, Dewar also studied under August Kekulé at Ghent University.